 When you don't have a lot of money to invest, you may want to look for a brokerage that lets you buy fractional shares.
 Rather than having to save up and buy an entire share of a company's stock, you can specify the exact amount of money you want to invest and buy a fraction of a share.

 If you want to borrow money to invest, the best option may be a margin account.
 These let you borrow money at a much lower rate than credit cards directly from the brokerage.
 However, there are many rules and regulations you'll want to learn about first, and it might not be a good idea for a new investor.

 Additionally, some brokerages offer cash back credit cards.
 You can use these rewards cards to deposit the cash back directly into your investment account.
-The Fidelity® Rewards Visa Signature® Card and Schwab Investor Card® from American Express are two popular options that don't have annual fees.
+The Fidelity® Rewards Visa Signature® Card is a popular option that doesn't have annual fees.

 Ultimately, though, the need to borrow funds to invest might mean that you're not financially prepared to start investing.
 If money is tight, it might be better to focus on reducing your expenses and setting aside cash funds you can use to make investments.
 Even if you think you might have found a surefire investment strategy, be very cautious of making rash decisions when it comes to borrowing money for investments.

 Investing is an important part of many people's financial plans.
 But before taking a large risk, such as borrowing money to buy stock, make sure you have a solid foundation.
 For many, that means an established emergency fund, no high-interest debt, a good credit score and investments set aside for retirement.

 All information about the Fidelity® Rewards Visa Signature® Card has been collected independently by Experian and has not been reviewed or provided by the issuer of the card.